Fresh caprese salad with colorful microgreens, sliced mozzarella, and cherry tomatoes on white plate

 Microgreen Caprese Salad with Fresh Mozzarella - A Garden-Fresh Twist on the Classic

-Quick Answer: You can create a nutrient-packed microgreen caprese salad in just 15 minutes by replacing traditional basil with a mix of peppery arugula and sweet pea microgreens.
-This no-cook recipe combines fresh mozzarella, cherry tomatoes, and microgreens with a simple olive oil and balsamic dressing for concentrated nutrition and complex flavors.
-The result is an elegant dish perfect as a light lunch, appetizer, or dinner party side.
+Quick answer: This microgreen caprese salad replaces traditional basil with nutrient-dense peppery arugula and sweet pea microgreens, creating a more complex flavor profile in just 15 minutes.
+You'll combine fresh mozzarella, cherry tomatoes, and mixed microgreens with a simple olive oil and balsamic dressing for an elevated twist on the Italian classic.
+The result is a no-cook dish that's perfect as a light lunch or elegant appetizer with concentrated nutrition in every bite.

 There's something magical about the classic Italian caprese salad – the harmony of creamy mozzarella, juicy tomatoes, and fragrant basil.
 But what if we told you there's a way to elevate this beloved dish while packing it with even more nutrients and flavor?
 Enter the microgreen caprese salad with fresh mozzarella, a vibrant twist that transforms this simple appetizer into a nutrient powerhouse.